-They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online registration and ticket purchases.
-By connecting a Stripe.com credit card processing account they are able to collect payments for the ticket purchases up-front, and also capture credit card information for bidders who register online.
+They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online Bidder Registration and ticket purchases.
+By connecting their Stripe.com credit card processing account, they are able to collect payments for the ticket purchases up-front and also capture credit card information for bidders who register online.

 Charity Gala Event

-A local nonprofit hosts an elaborate gala each spring which features a live and silent auction as part of the evening festivities.
-There are a smaller number of high value items, around 30 silent and a 20 live, but along with raise-the-paddle donations and ticket sales, they expect to raise a bit more than $100K.
+A local non-profit hosts an elaborate gala each spring which features a live, and silent, auction as part of the evening festivities.
+There are a smaller number of high value items, around 30 silent and 20 live, and along with raise-the-paddle donations and ticket sales, they expect to raise a bit more than $100K.

 Online Corporate Fundraiser